self-atari/icfp2025/writeup/writeup.md

 We were able to prove a couple of other properties to ourselves and started to make a little headway.[^fact] Unfortunately, it wasn't always possible to line these facts up with each other.
-We know there are two A's that don't line up in door 1, and we know there are two A's that don't line up in door 3.
-There are only two A's so these are the same, but how do we know which door 3 goes with which door 1?
+Say we know there are two A's that don't line up in door 1, and two A's that don't line up in door 3.
+These pairs must be the same, but how do we know which door 3 goes with which door 1?
 Our notes started to get a little more convoluted.

 [^fact]: For example, if you start in A then walk through one door
     over and over and still see A, there are only two possibilities: either you've